 Honey Hunting Tour in Nepal is an exciting and adventurous activity and it can be a real test of your strength because this tour is not for faint-hearted.
-Climbing cliff and extracting honey is an intense activity and is very challenging.
+Climbing a cliff and extracting honey is an intense activity and is very challenging.
 You can see people harvesting honey from the high cliffs and you will be the next!

 Scientific researchers have proved that the hunt for wild honey is one of the oldest activities continued by humans for survival, and according to the study of rocks in various parts, it has been found that honey has been hunted in Nepal since 1300 BC.

 Many people in some villages, especially in western Nepal, depend on honey for their livelihood.
 They harvest honey from the largest species of bee in the world, called Apis, which is labor-intensive.
 These bees live on the high cliffs of the foothills and the honey hunters risk their lives to harvest the honey to survive.